inky03/psych-scripts/lua_reference/README.md

 		bf.y += y;
 	}
 ]], {bf = game.boyfriend})
-script:run() -- executes the script for the first time (only executing the body) script:run('moveBF', {50, 10}) -- runs the moveBF function in the hscript instance script:moveBF(50, 10) -- ditto, alternative usage
+script:run() -- executes the script for the first time (only executing the body), printing "hi :]" script:run('moveBF', {50, 10}) -- runs the moveBF function in the hscript instance script:moveBF(50, 10) -- ditto, alternative usage
 ```